wangechi01-a/Whiteboard-Agentic-System/README.md

 # Agentic Whiteboard Application
-An intelligent whiteboard application that combines traditional drawing tools with AI agents powered by Google Gemini for assistance and document analysis.
+This is an intelligent whiteboard application that combines traditional drawing tools with AI agents powered by Google Gemini for assistance and document analysis.
 ## Features

 ### Core Whiteboard Features